Targets

 You’re forced to be familiar with your gear to make a calculated decision during wind blasts.

-Your accuracy is sharpened in an outdoor setting since you have to deal with different terrains and weather conditions.
+Your accuracy is sharpened in an outdoor setting since you’ve to deal with different terrains and weather conditions.

 6. H.O.R.S.E.